 Depending on where you’ve lived previously, you may find the state of accommodation in Qatar either wonderful or deplorable.
-Regardless though, rents in Qatar are high, choices may be limited and lots of places may look the same.
+Regardless, rents in Qatar are high, choices may be limited and many places may look the same.

-In Qatar, new compounds and apartment complexes are constantly being built, so if you’ve been dreaming of a home with never-been-used fittings and a new house smell, you may be in luck.
+Expat accommodation in Qatar is generally well-proportioned, with a lot of space on offer.
+New compounds and apartment complexes are constantly being built, so if you’ve ever dreamt of a home with never-been-used fittings and a new house smell, you may be in luck.
 Most compounds and complexes also have numerous amenities on site, such as a pool, a gym, dry cleaners, cafés and a corner store.
-Expat accommodation is also generally well-proportioned, with a lot of space on offer.

-Accommodation choices are limited to either villa living in a compound or an apartment in a high rise.
-The most popular locations will likely have waiting lists, making house hunting frustrating, while other places, although having all of the requisite facilities, will be seriously lacking in atmosphere.
+Accommodation choices are limited to either villa living in a compound or a high-rise apartment.
+House hunting can also be frustrating because the most popular locations will likely have waiting lists while other places, despite having all of the requisite facilities, will seriously be lacking in atmosphere.

 Lifestyle in Qatar

 Qatar is what you make of it.
-Despite its Muslim roots and relatively recent interest in developing cultural and entertainment distractions, there are plenty of things to do, if you know where to look, and are willing to make at least a small amount of effort.
+Despite its Muslim roots and relatively recent interest in developing cultural and entertainment distractions, if you know where to look, and are willing to make at least a small amount of effort, there are plenty of things to do.

-Qatar is unbearable for a large portion of the year, due to the extreme heat, so, although you’ll be on the beach in November and lunching outdoors in January, between June and August (and most of May and October, really) it will be HOT.
-It’s during this time that a lot of people leave Qatar, making it almost like a ghost town.
-Most activities stop during this period of the year, as well, so you may be hard-pressed to find many events to attend.
-And although Doha also has a budding nightlife scene with some high profile restaurants and a fair amount of bars/clubs, what does exist is still a large leap from the level of entertainment that many expats may be used to.
+Qatar is unbearable for a large portion of the year, due to the extreme heat.
+So, although you’ll be on the beach in November and lunching outdoors in January, between June and August (and probably most of May and October) it will be hotter than you can probably imagine.
+It’s during this time that a lot of people leave Qatar, making it seem like a ghost town.
+Most activities stop during this period of the year as well, so you may be hard-pressed to find many events to attend.
+And, although Doha also has a budding nightlife scene with some high profile restaurants and a fair amount of bars/clubs, what does exist is still a large leap from the level of entertainment that many expats may be used to.

-There also isn’t any sort of downtown or centre of town area in Doha where you can walk around, window shop, visit cafes, etc., you will need to drive (or be driven) everywhere.
-Public transport in Qatar is also very much in its infancy.
+There also isn’t any sort of downtown or centre of town area in Doha where you can walk around, window shop and visit cafes.
+You will need to drive (or be driven) everywhere, especially since public transport in Qatar is also very much in its infancy.